blackboard/anthologydevdocs/docs/blackboard/lti/1.3/lti-subsystems/ags/03-working-with-grades.md

 ### LTI launch

-If the user that will receive the grade on Blackboard Learn is the one performing the LTI launch, the claim `sub` included in the JWT token sent to your tool can be used to get the ID of the user
+If the user that will receive the grade on Blackboard LMS is the one performing the LTI launch, the claim `sub` included in the JWT token sent to your tool can be used to get the ID of the user

 ### Names and Roles Provisioning Service

-The last option to get the user ID from Blackboard Learn is to use the Names and Roles Provisioning Service (NRPS) to get the roster from the course and extract the ID of the user.
+The last option to get the user ID from Blackboard LMS is to use the Names and Roles Provisioning Service (NRPS) to get the roster from the course and extract the ID of the user.
 This service will be outlined in detail in later sections but from the response objects of the service you can obtain the ID from the `user_id` property.
 The example below is a response object from NRPS with the information:

 ```json
 {